Jimmy Jones (footballer, born 1928): Belfast Celtic

 Jones signed for Belfast Celtic in 1946 after playing football with Glenavon Juniors (the junior side of Irish League team Glenavon) in the Mid-Ulster League and Shankill Young Men in the Northern Amateur Football League.
 He was prolific at junior level, scoring 38 goals in 30 games for Glenavon Juniors and 50 goals in 30 games for Shankill Young Men.
 Jones made an immediate impact with Belfast Celtic.
 After spending his first season with the reserve side, he scored 62 goals in all competitions in the 1947–48 season for the senior side.
 Such was his ability that his club rejected a £16,000 offer from Newcastle United.
 During the following season, Jones had 27 goals from 19 games (including six hat-tricks), prior to an infamous match on Boxing Day 1948 with Linfield.
 At the end of the match, Linfield supporters invaded the pitch and Jones was chased onto terracing and stamped on until his leg was broken.
 Due to the outcry over this incident, Belfast Celtic resigned from the league at the end of the season and left football.

 Jones had surgery to save his leg (which left his right leg shorter than the left), but would not play again until March 1950.
-He was officially released from his Belfast Celtic contract on March 1, 1950, having scored 102 goals in 80 games.
+He was officially released from his Belfast Celtic contract on 1 March 1950, having scored 102 goals in 80 games.

-He signed for Irish Intermediate League side Larne on March 5, 1950.
+He signed for Irish Intermediate League side Larne on 5 March 1950.
 After just six days there, and prior to Larne's next match against Brantwood, he joined Fulham in the summer of 1950, where he spent one season but made no first-team appearances due to a technicality over his registration which meant he could only play in reserve team matches.

 Glenavon

 In 1951, he joined Glenavon where he would spend 11 years and became a club legend.
 He was the leading Irish League goalscorer for some years in the fifties, and finished as Irish League outright leading goalscorer in six seasons (a record still unbroken), during the most successful period in Glenavon's history where they won the Irish League championship and Irish Cup three times each.
-Jones also hit a record 74 goals (in all competitions) during the 1956–57 Irish League season.
+Jones also hit 74 goals (in all competitions) during the 1956–57 Irish League season.
 He scored 517 goals in total for the Lurgan Blues.
-Jones later served as club captain on the teams tour of the United States in 1962.
+Jones later served as club captain on the team's tour of the United States in 1962.